-IMPORTANT: Non-Contract providers are paid according to the Allowed Charge as defined in the Definitions chapter and could result in balance billing to you. you.
-Panafit Description Evaluations and Limitations PLANS A/R PLANS B/FLAT RATE Benefit Description Explanations and Limitations Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers Laboratory Services (Outpatient) Technical and professional fees.
+All benefits are su DEMNITY MEDICAL PLA here noted. ract providers are paid according to the All Definitions chapter and could NS A/R o you.
+B/FLAT RATE Benefit Description Explanations and Limitations Contract Providers Non-Contract Providers Contract Providers Non-Contract Providers Laboratory Services (Outpatient) Technical and professional fees.
 Services must be ordered by a Physician, including laboratory tests associated with diagnosing a viral illness.
-Plan Pays 90% Plan Pays 70% Plan Pays 80% Plan Pays 60% Inpatient Laboratory Services are covered under the Hospital Services section of this Schedule of Medical Benefits.
-You Pay 10% You Pay 30% You Pay 20% You Pay 40% Maternity Services Hospital and Birth (Birthing) Center charges and Physician fees for Medically Necessary maternity services for all covered females.
+Inpatient Laboratory Services are covered under the Hospital Services section of this Schedule of Medical Benefits.
+Plan Pays 90% You Pay 10% Plan Pays 70% You Pay 30% Plan Pays 80% You Pay 20% Plan Pays 60% You Pay 40% Maternity Services Hospital and Birth (Birthing) Center charges and Physician fees for Medically Necessary maternity services for all covered females.
 Coverage for the baby is only payable if the child is a Dependent Child as defined in this Plan, and properly enrolled.
 Prenatal vitamins containing fluoride or folic acid are covered.
 See the Eligibility chapter on how to enroll a Newborn Dependent Child(ren).
 Routine newborn nursery charges billed by a Non-Contract Hospital are NOT covered.
-Hospital Length of Stay for Childbirth: For information on Utilization Review for a length of stay longer than 48 hours for vaginal birth or 96 hours for C-section, contact Anthem to preauthorize the extended stay.
-Plan Pays 90% You Pay 10% Plan Pays 70% You Pay 30% Plan Pays 80% You Pay 20% Plan Pays 60% You Pay 40% Member Assistance Program (MAP) Member Assistance Program (MAP) Services: This plan offers up to 4 free MAP visits per incident, per household member at no cost to you.
-The phone number for the MAP program is listed on the Quick Reference Chart in the front of this document.
+Hospital Length of Stay for Childbirth: For information on Utilization Review for a length of stay longer than 48 hours for vaginal birth or 96 hours for C-section, contact Anthem to pre- authorize the extended stay.
+Plan Pays 90% You Pay 10% Plan Pays 70% You Pay 30% Plan Pays 80% You Pay 20% Plan Pays 60% You Pay 40% Member Assistance Program (MAP) ✓ Member Assistance Program (MAP) Services: This plan offers up to 4 free MAP visits per incident, per household member at no cost to you.
+The phone number for the MAP program is (800) 999-7222.
 Face-to-Face counseling Legal Assistance Financial Assistance Identification Recovery Tobacco Cessation Dependent Care and Daily Living Resources Plan Pays 100% for face-to-face counseling You pay 0% Not Covered Plan Pays 100% for face-to-face counseling You pay 0% Not Covered